chenjing-bu/chenjing-bu.github.io/content/posts/2025/latex-auto-compile-on-github/index.md

   to produce the `.bbl` bibliography file, then upload it.
   With this set-up,
   I can have GitHub do this for me without having to install this old version.

+  **Update:** Now, arXiv no longer requires the `.bbl` file, although it still hates Unicode.
+  However, this can still be helpful for compiling using a specific version of TeX Live, for example if a package breaks in a new version, which has happened to me.

 Of course, you still need to have a working LaTeX installation on your local machine to compile the document while you are writing it.